OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 * The tree is divided into layers, where each layer is defined by the number of devices in-between the device and the coordinator.
 * The end device on the greatest layer (with greatest number of routers on it's path from bottom to top) is chosen as the first node to transmit.
 If there are more than one node on the greatest layer, the one with the lowest address is chosen.
 * For every layer starting from the greatest layer, nodes are sub-ordered first by router, and then by address lowest-first.
   * Routers on the layer above are ordered by lowest address first, and then the end-devices are sub-ordered by lowest address.
+This allows routers to receive data from children devices in a single large window.
 * A fixed window time slot is assigned based on capability and child devices.
 Time slots for a given device are always consecutive.
   * A single time slot is granted for sensing capabilities.
   * A time slot is granted to a router for each device in a lower layer with: